-Except in a few facilities in the weapons production cycle (such as B Plant or the Waste Encapsulation and Storage Facility after 1968, and the UO3 Plant), bioassay methods did not measure all the radionuclides in the intake mixture.
+Except for a few production facilities (such as B Plant or the Waste Encapsulation and Storage Facility after 1968, and the UO3 Plant), bioassay methods did not measure all the radionuclides in the intake mixture.
 The emphasis was on measuring exposure to radionuclides with the greatest impact in relation to radiation protection standards (for instance, MPBB or committed effective dose equivalent), or on radionuclides that were most common.
 Unmeasured radionuclides generally do not have a large impact on dose but might target different organs or might have a larger relative impact over periods of less than 50 years.
 Therefore, this section attempts to estimate possible mixtures of radionuclides that might have been part of an intake that was indicated by a measured radionuclide.
 In cases where actual bioassay data are available, dose reconstructors should use those data in preference to the following conservative mixtures.